PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 the quasi-Newton type, where the forces of consecutive steps are used to dynamically update a Hessian describing the curvature of the potential energy landscape.
-You can use the ``QuasiNewton`` synonym for ``LBFGS`` because this algorithm is in many cases the optimal one of the three quasi-Newton algorithms.
+You can use the ``QuasiNewton`` synonym for ``BFGS`` because this algorithm is in many cases the optimal one of the three quasi-Newton algorithms.

 All optimizer classes have the following structure::